 - The JGSDF operates on a part of the grounds.

 Why can you photograph at Showa Memorial Park?

 - Flowers for every season (2022 tulip photos here)

 - Japanese garden

 - Replica of a (small) Japanese village

 - Summer in Japan has become rather brutal over recent years.
 If you go in that season, take a hat and keep hydrated.

-- You can use tripods in most areas, but not in the tulip gardens when they bloom.
+- You can use tripods in most areas.

-When is the best season to go to Showa Memorial Park?
+When is the best season for photography at Showa Memorial Park?